CELL BUILDER REBUILD

 Fit with wax cups, polished and ready.
 Insert into cell builder box today to be polished by bees for 24 hours before graft day.

-All four accounted for.
+All five accounted for.
 Wood-rimmed preferred — metal edges can bend and create gaps that queens slip through.

 Vaseline the grooves at start of season so the slide moves freely and doesn't get propolised shut.